juannyG/coms6998/README.md

 # Local Setup

-This dApp was built using the [scaffold-eth2](https://docs.scaffoldeth.io/quick-start/installation) framework.
+This DApp was built using the [scaffold-eth2](https://docs.scaffoldeth.io/quick-start/installation) framework.
 Base depency versions are as follows:
 * Node v18.19.1
 * Yarn v3.2.3